-CalSIM includes the calculations of employer penalties and applicable excise taxes on high cost health insurance plans in the premium spending analysis within the firm decision-making process (see Section 5.1).
-Specifically, as described in Section 2.1, firms that employ 50 or more full-time equivalent employees who do not offer coverage to employees and have at least one employee receiving subsidies in the Exchange are subject to an annual penalty of \$2,000 per full-time employee (full-time is defined as 30 or more hours per week).
+CalSIM includes the employer penalties and applicable excise taxes on high cost health insurance plans in the premium spending analysis within the firm decision-making process (see Section 5.1).
+Specifically, as described in Section 2.1, firms that employ 50 or more fulltime equivalent employees who do not offer coverage to employees and have at least one employee receiving subsidies in the Exchange are subject to an annual penalty of \$2,000 per full-time employee (full-time is defined as 30 or more hours per week).
 These \$2,000 penalties are not collected for the first 30 employees in a firm.
 Firms that offer coverage are subject to an annual penalty of \$3,000 per full-time employee who receives subsidies in the Exchange due to lack of affordability (defined as single premium employee contribution of more than 9.5 percent of income) or ineligibility for their employer's plan.
 CalSIM produces estimates of the corresponding employer penalty for each working individual assuming her employer does not offer coverage and based on the income and full-time employment status distributions at her firm.
 These estimates are assigned regardless of status quo insurance offering or take up status.
-In accordance with the ACA, CalSIM adjusts these penalties by the excess of insurance premium growth over cost of living inflation-which is calculated from the Consumer Price Index and assumed to be 2.7 percent per year after 2009-per modeling year after 2014.
+In accordance with the ACA, CalSIM adjusts these penalties by the excess of insurance premium growth over cost of living inflation-which is calculated from the Consumer Price Index and assumed to be 2.7 percent per year after 2009-per year after 2014.

 Starting in 2018, the ACA subjects insurers to an excise tax of 40 percent that will be applied to the excess value of any premium above \$10,200 for an individual policy or \$27,500 for a family policy.
 The cost of this tax is likely to be passed on to employers and employees through higher premiums.
 CalSIM accounts for this excise tax by assigning it to individuals whose calculated premium reaches these threshold amounts in 2018, based on annual premium increases of 6.5 percent and controlling for cost of living inflation.
-Rather than adding on the 40 percent excise tax, CalSIM adjusts the actuarial value for the individual's plan to account for the increased total premium (with the additional value of the tax) paid by employer and employee contributions, effectively decreasing the actuarial value of the plan and it's cost value to the employee.
+Rather than adding on the 40 percent excise tax, CalSIM adjusts the actuarial value for the individual's plan to account for the increased total premium (with the additional value of the tax) paid by employer and employee contributions, effectively decreasing the actuarial value of the plan and its cost value to the employee.

-CalSIM includes the calculations of individual penalties imposed by the minimum purchase requirement of the ACA in the cost analysis simulated within the individual decision-making process (see Section 5.2) are the calculations of individual penalties imposed by the individual mandate of the ACA.
-As described in Section 2.2, those who do not obtain health insurance coverage, with the exception of those meeting specific exemption criteria, will be penalized \$95 per person or 1 percent of taxable income in 2014, \$325 per person or 2 percent of taxable income in 2015, and \$695 per person (for a maximum of \$2,085 per family) or 2.5 percent of taxable income in 2016.
-CalSIM adjusts the flat rate penalty by cost of living inflation for modeling years after 2016, and uses these thresholds and the calculated MAGI to determine the penalty for each individual assuming they do not have insurance coverage.
+CalSIM includes the individual penalties imposed by the minimum coverage requirement of the ACA in the cost analysis simulated within the individual decision-making process (see Section 5.2).
+As described in Section 2.2, those who do not obtain health insurance coverage, with the exception of those meeting specific exemption criteria, will be penalized \$95 or 1 percent of taxable income in 2014, \$325 or 2 percent of taxable income in 2015, and \$695 (up to a maximum of \$2,085 per family) or 2.5 percent of taxable income in 2016.
+CalSIM adjusts the flat rate penalty by cost of living inflation for years after 2016, and uses these thresholds and the calculated MAGI to determine the penalty for each individual assuming they do not have insurance coverage.
 Additionally, CalSIM accounts for removal of the individual penalty for those below the taxable income filing threshold when calculating the penalty.